p4ali/Notes/coursera/proglang.md

 * If ```let b1 ... bn in e end``` is in tail position, then e is in tail position (but no expressions in the bindings are)
 * Function-call arguments are not in tail position.

-## Type Inference
-Type inference (Figure out types not written down) is a very cool feature of ML.
-You almost never have to write down type.

 ## Currying: (named after Haskell Curry who invent this)
 If a function ```fn x*y => z``, then curreing is to have a function take the first comceptual argument ```x``` and return another function that takes the second conceptual argument ```y``  and return ```z``` so on.
 The function with only partial conceptual arguments called *partial application*